BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component-adapter.md

 Create header `View` and footer `View` for `RecyclerView`.

 You can use the `onBindHeaderView` and `onBindFooterView` methods to add a header `View` and footer `View`.
 These are two special item layouts that are not counted in the bound data, and the index `position` called back through methods like `onBindItemView` is not affected.

+When you configure `onBindItemId` for `RecyclerAdapterBuilder`, the adapter now automatically enables Stable IDs so those IDs are actually used by `RecyclerView` for reuse and animation optimization.

 ::: warning